junwatu/junwatu/README.md

 👋🏼 Hi, I am Equan from Indonesia.

-I build software and mostlty web applications.
+I build software and web applications.

 👨🏼‍💻 Tech Stacks

-I starting learning programming in 2007.
-My first is AT89C51 Assembly and then a little C/C++, ColdFusion, PHP, .NET, and in 2012 I starting to learn web development and currently these aret the techs that I use most:
+I started learning programming in 2007.
+My first is AT89C51 Assembly and then a little C/C++, ColdFusion, PHP, and .NET, and in 2012 I started to learn web development.

+**Currently these are the techs that I use most**:

 JavaScript, Node.js, React.js, Express.js, MongoDB (+ MySQL, CockroachDB), Amazon Web Services, Raspberry Pi, Arduino, and STM32.